susumu-kushi/civil-society-control-engineering/numa-theory.md

 # Numa Theory

 Numa Theory views law as a practical philosophy for realizing civil society.

-Law is not merely a collection of rules, nor merely a technique of interpretation.
+Law is not merely a collection of rules,

-Its purpose is to analyze reality and evaluate society according to the principles of civil society.
+nor merely a technique of interpretation.
+Its purpose is to analyze reality and evaluate society according to the

+principles of civil society.

 ## About Dr. Seiya Numa（沼正也）

-Numa Theory is based on the legal philosophy of Dr. Seiya Numa, a Japanese legal scholar whose work focused on civil
+Numa Theory is based on the legal philosophy of Dr. Seiya Numa,a Japanese legal scholar who viewed law as a practical

-society, private law, and the relationship between independence, equality, and freedom.
+philosophyfor realizing civil society.

+His work focused on the relationship between independence,equality, and freedom, and on the role of law in protecting

+human beings from domination and dependency.

 ## Historical Perspective